What is a Contra Account?

 List of Contra Accounts with Examples

-These accounts can be listed on the basis of the respective asset, liability or equity account to reduce their original balance.
+These accounts can be listed based on the respective asset, liability, or equity account to reduce their original balance.

 Below is the list you should be aware of –

 #1 – Contra Asset

 An asset that is recorded as a credit balance is used to decrease the balance of an asset.
 The balance of a contra asset account is a credit balance.
-This account decreases the value of a fixed asset.
+This account decreases the value of a hard asset.
 This account is not classified as an asset since it does not represent a long term value.
-It is not classified as a liability since it does not represent a future obligation.
+It is not classified as a liability since it does not constitute a future obligation.

 These contra accounts examples include

 - Allowance for doubtful accounts – Allowance for doubtful accounts is the percentage of bad debts that are estimated from the Accounts receivable account.
 This account offsets a company’s accounts receivable account.

 - Accumulated Depreciation – Depreciation is the reduction in the value of an asset.
 Accumulated depreciation represents the cumulative amount of depreciation that is incurred by an asset.
 This account offsets a company’s real property assets that include machinery, furniture, and buildings, etc. Accumulated depreciation reduces the value of an asset.

 #2 – Contra Liability

 A liability that is recorded as a debit balance is used to decrease the balance of a liability.
 The balance of a contra liability account is a debit balance.
 This account decreases the value of the liability.
 Contra Liability a/c is not used as frequently as contra asset accounts.
 It is not classified as a liability since it does not represent a future obligation.